My very first backpacking trip was a disaster, but I was determined to hike the entirety of the Appalachian Trail.

 I slept late the next morning until everyone was gone.
 I’m not the most social individual, and it seemed easiest for me to wait for solitude before getting up and going through my beginner’s morning routine.

-This last day was a simple walk-through, daydreaming about taking a shower and all the food I’d eat when I get home.
+This last day was a simple walk-through, daydreaming about taking a shower and all the food I’d eat that night.

-Before arriving at my parked car I felt a great satisfaction in successfully completing this little trip as planned.
+I felt a great satisfaction in successfully completing this little trip.

 Only two months later (In November of 2000) I would successfully run and complete a full 26.2-mile marathon through the streets of Philadelphia.
 I’d been the slowest kid on my high-school track and cross-country teams, so this was big deal to me.